Therapy Dog Certification

 - Stays calm in busy or stressful environments

-Now that we have explored the essential behaviors that lead to a therapy dog's effectiveness, let's shift our focus to the health requirements crucial for their overall well-being.
+Now that we have examined the key behaviors that contribute to a therapy dog's success, let's turn our attention to the health requirements that are vital for their overall well-being.

 Behavioral Requirements